Prepper Holiday Gifts That Won’t Break The Bank

 Knitted or Crocheted Items

 You may want to ask who wants what first before making anything.
 But children lose hats and mittens all the time, and as for adults, clothes wear out.
-I’m all thumbs when it comes to knitting, but my friends and relatives are awesome at it.
+I’m all thumbs when it comes to knitting, but my friends and relatives are fantastic at it.
 Many people welcome these handcrafted gifts.

 Services